EQUINE THERAPY: HOW HORSES HELP US HEAL

 My 2019 tour is entirely devoted to helping raise money and awareness for these incredible organizations that mean so much to me.
 Covering over 20,000 miles between March 23 and December 31, my “One-Man Rock & Country Music Show” will be visiting cities and towns of all sizes across America to help support equine therapy programs and the individuals they are helping to heal and find hope.
 You can learn more here and see all tour dates here.

 SCOTT HELMER is a singer, songwriter, musician, talk radio host, and Guinness World Records title holder for "Most Live Music Performances in 24 Hours (multiple cities)."

 Since 2012 his special fundraising concerts have helped raise more than $2 Million Dollars for good causes across America ranging from military veterans and their families, equine-assisted therapy, suicide prevention, first responders, pet and animal rescues, food banks, historic places, special needs children and adults, and more.

-SIGN-UP to have the “Have Guitar - Will Travel” blog delivered directly to your inbox.
+SIGN-UP and receive the “Have Guitar - Will Travel” blog.